radioarcane/darkcastlefest/src/content/performers/bat-noise.md

    soundcloud: "https://soundcloud.com/atticeyes"
    linktree: "https://linktr.ee/batnoise"
 description: "Bat Noise is industrial avant-garde goth jazz freak witch wave ceremony, formerly V.E.X.
 Vortex Empath Xen, Ventriloquest Ectoplasmold Xanaxax, synthpunk deathwave postpunk noise.
 Roxy Monoxide and LuLu Gammaray are also Moira Scar."
+seoDescription: "Dive into the avant-garde enchantment of Bat Noise at Dark Castle Fest 2024!
+Immerse yourself in visually exciting performances featuring live saxophone, theremin, trombone, live percussion, and synth sequences – a fresh, intriguing weirdness that stimulates the imagination.
+Our castle was made for bats, and this haunted improv duo, known for their experimental, haunted, and strange industrial sequences, fits right in.
+As part of other projects like Moira Scar and V.E.X., Bat Noise has an impressive history, having played alongside renowned acts like Psychic T.V., 45 Grave, HIDE, and many more."
 ref: null
 ---